 Next, Sponsor a Woman.
 True sponsorship requires you to use your influence to help a protégé obtain high-visibility assignments, promotions, and development opportunities.
 It means reaching down into your organization, identifying talent, and pulling it upward, and it is perhaps the most concrete and actionable way to demonstrate your commitment to helping women succeed.
 Take time to sponsor an emerging woman leader and encourage others to do the same.

 Despite my own experiences on the way to becoming partner, and a sometimes frustratingly slow pace of change, I am very hopeful.

 We are in the midst of an extraordinary cultural movement.
 It’s powerful and it’s here to stay.
 The global activism we’re witnessing, the disruption we’re seeing, is not going away.
 The message heard around the world is this: “Women’s Rights are Human Rights.”

 Now, more than ever, we have a tremendous opportunity to advance progress for women in pursuit of gender equality.
 To motivate and unite colleagues, workplaces and industries to think, act and be gender inclusive.

 Let’s all continue to press for progress.

-In her role as Senior Vice President, Global Corporate Engagement, Tanya is responsible for a team of 35 Relationship Managers and support staff working with over 500 client companies around the world.
-She is also accountable for leading and operationalizing Catalyst partnerships in Latin America, the Middle East, and AsiaPac.…
+In her role as Senior Vice President, Global Corporate Engagement, Tanya was responsible for a team of 35 Relationship Managers and support staff working with over 500 client companies around the world.
+She was also accountable for leading and operationalizing Catalyst partnerships in Latin America, the Middle East, and AsiaPac.…